John Kunich: Career

 Professor Kunich has participated in more than 100 presentations or debates during the last few years.
 He has spoken at Oxford University, the Royal Geographical Society, the Indian Law Institute, Jinan University, and more than 75 different law schools.
 His speaking events have been held at such United States law schools as Yale, Columbia, Stanford, University of Chicago, Duke, Berkeley, Georgetown, New York University, Northwestern, Vanderbilt, George Washington University, Boston University, and dozens more.

+Other public activities

 He also has participated three times in the Main Event of the World Series of Poker at the Rio in Las Vegas, Nevada.

+Kunich is a member of the Church of Jesus Christ of Latter-day Saints.
+He was a contributing author of the controversial book New Approaches to the Book of Mormon: Explorations in Critical Methodology.
+Drawing upon his biological science background, he submitted an essay on population projections in the Book of Mormon.